indiana-university/rivet-source/src/components/12-modals/README.md

 The only elements required in order for the modal to work is the `.modal__body`, but it is advisable to use the `.modal__header` element to help describe what the modal is use for.
 Likewise, the `.modal__controls` element provides an easy way to add additional actions to the modal like "Save" and "Close".

+## Accessibility notes

+- When a modal is opened the first focusable element in the modal (other than the close button if it exists) should recieve focus.
+- When the modal is closed the focus should be returned to the button/trigger that was used to open the modal so that keyboard only users and those using assistive technologies do not loose their place in the document.
+- A modal should trap focus inside of itself so that when a keyboard-only user navigates from the last focusable element in the modal it returns back to the first focusable element.

-### Modals vs. dialogs
+### Dialog vs. modal

-We use the generic term "Modal" to mean any smaller window that is displayed on top of the main application.
+We use the generic term "Modal" to mean any smaller window that is displayed on top of the main application, but there are some subtle differences between a modal and a dialog. [**See the modal dialog example**](/components/detail/modals--modal-dialog) for more detailed documentation on how to implement a modal dialog.